 Compared to the flaws that exist in many of the compounds they replace, they are all thermally stable, chemically inert, non-toxic and non-carcinogenic.
 For commercial use, they also have the extraordinary characteristic of reflecting heat, which is highly unusual for dark colors and potentially of great value for saving energy.

 All of the compounds have been patented, and are being developed commercially by a private company.
 Yellow, green and orange colors have already been created, along with the original blue.
 The research has been supported by the National Science Foundation.

-These developments began in 2009 when OSU researchers were studying some manganese oxide compounds for their potential electronic properties, and when one compound came out of an extraordinarily hot oven – about 2,000 degree Fahrenheit – it had turned a vivid blue, now known as “YInMn” blue.
+These developments began in 2009 when OSU researchers were studying some manganese oxide compounds for their potential electronic properties, and when one compound came out of an extraordinarily hot oven – about 2,000 degrees Fahrenheit – it had turned a vivid blue, now known as “YInMn” blue.

 The scientists noticed and took advantage of this unexpected result.
 They used the compound to create a pigment that was environmentally benign, resisted heat and acid, and was easily made from readily available raw materials.

 “No one knew then that these compounds existed,” said Mas Subramanian, the Milton Harris Professor of Materials Science in the OSU College of Science, and corresponding author on the new publication.